JordanMartinez/purescript-jordans-reference/01-Build-Tools/03-New-Project-From-Start-to-Finish.md

 ```
 ### Publish the Package for the First Time

+See this [help page for authors](https://pursuit.purescript.org/help/authors) on Pursuit.
+Its instructions are more authoritative than what follows.

 ```bash
 # Build the docs
 pulp --psc-package docs -- --format html